-8. Which vaccines are better for children - those provided by private practitioners or those provided at the government health facilities?
+12. Which vaccines are better for my child - those provided by private practitioners or those provided at the government health facilities?

 Ans:- All vaccines available in the country are licensed by Drug Controller General of India (DCGI).
 Therefore, are safe for use.
 Both government and private sectors procure same vaccines from government-approved and licensed manufacturers.
-However, complete immunization services are given to all the children and pregnant women free of cost, at government health facility.
+However, complete immunization services are given to all the children and pregnant women free of cost, at the government health facilities.

-9 Why do private providers offer some vaccines that are not available in the Government's programme?
+13. Why do private providers offer some vaccines that are not available in the Government's programme?

-Ans:- Universal Immunization Programme (UIP) implemented by Ministry of Health & Family Welfare(MoHFW), Government of India has a larger role of ensuring that all children and pregnant mothers are protected from diseases that infect, disable or kill a large number of children and pregnant women.
+Ans:-Universal Immunization Programme (UIP) implemented by Ministry of Health & Family Welfare, Government of India has a larger role of ensuring that all children and pregnant mothers are protected from diseases that infect, disable or kill a large number of children and pregnant women.
 On the other hand, private providers cater to individual children and parents who approach to them for services on chargeable basis.